 Consistent with guidelines issued by the PA Department of Labor and Industry, the WBLV Local Plan timeline includes: Public Comment period February 25, 2021-March 26, 2021 followed by Board approval, and submission to Labor and Industry on or before April 2, 2021, culminating in state approval and Local Plan finalization.
+[Note: Local Plan Modification Public Comment 6/21/2023 to 7/20/2023.]

-- 1. STRATEGIC PLANNING: Local Area Workforce and Economic Analysis - 1.1.
+1. STRATEGIC PLANNING: Local Area Workforce and Economic Analysis

+1.1.
 Identify the composition of the local area's population and labor force.

-The Lehigh Valley Workforce Development Area is a two-county workforce area directed by the Workforce Board Lehigh Valley (WLBV) under leadership of the Lehigh County and Northampton County Executives serving as the WBLV's Chief Elected Officials.
+The Lehigh Valley Workforce Development Area is a two-county workforce area directed by the Lehigh Valley Workforce Investment Board, Inc., Doing Business As Workforce Board Lehigh Valley (WLBV), under leadership of the Lehigh County and Northampton County Executives serving as the WBLV's Chief Elected Officials.
 The WBLV Program Year 2021-2024 Workforce Innovation and Opportunity Act (WIOA) Local Area Plan has an effective date of July 1, 2021.
+[Note: Modification effective date 7/1/2023.]